elk-audio/elk-docs/embedded/working_with_elk_board.md

 ### Automatic startup using user-autostart service

 As an alternate way to start your application, especially if it requires more than running sushi, you can use the *user-autostart* systemD service.
-This service is enabled by default and it looks for an executable script on */udata/autostart.sh*.
+This service is enabled by default and it looks for an executable script in */udata/autostart.sh*.
 If the script is found then the service will run it.

 You can write the script to setup environment variables, run required processes and start sushi with a selected configuration.